surajwy/architecture-center/docs/guide/architecture-styles/cqrs.md

 - **Eventual consistency**.
 If you separate the read and write databases, the read data may be stale.

-## Additional considerations
+## Best practices

-- CQRS is not a top-level architecture that applies to an entire system.
-Instead, it is applied to a subsystem of a larger architecture.

-- Consider using the Event Sourcing pattern to avoid update conflicts.
+- Consider using the [Event Sourcing][event-sourcing] pattern to avoid update conflicts.

-- Consider using the Materialized View pattern for the read model, to optimize the schema for queries.
+- Consider using the [Materialized View pattern][materialized-view] for the read model, to optimize the schema for queries.

-## CQRS in Microservices
+## CQRS in microservices

 CQRS can be especially useful in a [microservices architecture][microservices].
 One of the principles of microservices is that a service cannot directly access another service's data store.